Pivot Table in Power BI

 This will open the “Pivot Column” window.

 - Step 4: From the above window, we need to choose “Values Column” as “Sales” because this is the column we are grouping together.

 - Step 5: Now click on, Ok, and it will pivot the columns.

 - Step 6: Click on “Close and Apply” to see the real result.

 So we have eliminated multiple-year names and month names to have a simple table, so by using this Pivot Column option, we can manipulate the data.

 - Assume below is the table you have.

 We need to do the reversal of the above.
 Upload the data to Power BI and open the Power Query editor.

-- Step 1: From Power, Query window choose the table and choose “Year” column.
+- Step 1: From Power, Query window, choose the table, and choose the “Year” column.